-A courageous groom stopped in the middle of his own wedding photos this week to help a total stranger drowning in the nearby ocean.
+A courageous groom stopped in the middle of his own wedding photos to help a total stranger drowning in the nearby ocean.

 Thirty-seven-year-old Zac Edwards was posing with his bride, 32-year-old Cindy Edwards in Orange Beach, Alabama when the two heard screams from a woman who spotted a drowning teenager.